Reductions in Force and Furloughs

-If an agency wants to redefine a competitive area within 90 days of the RIF effective date, the agency must obtain OPM’s approval for the change.
+An agency that wants to redefine a competitive area within 90 days of the RIF effective date must obtain the Office of Personnel Management’s approval.

 Competitive Levels—Each competitive level includes positions with the same grade, classification series, and official tour of duty (such as full-time, part-time, seasonal, or intermittent).
 All positions in a competitive level must have interchangeable qualifications, duties, and responsibilities.
 The agency establishes a competitive level based on official position descriptions, not on the employees’ personal qualifications.